The Ultimate Guide to Audience Data 2021

 - Location attributes like state, city, and country

-- Interest-based attributed like shopping, surfing, and gaming
+- Interest-based attributed like shopping, surfing, and gaming, often inferred from online browsing activity

 How is Audience Data collected?

-More often than not, audience data is collected on the basis of the following technologies:
+More often than not, audience data is collected using the following technologies:

-Fingerprinting technology is seen as a replacement for cookies.
-Here, unique attributes related to a computer such as the browser version, screen resolution, IP address, font library, time zone and the like and collected to form a digital footprint.
+Fingerprinting technology is increasingly becoming a replacement for cookies.
+Here, unique attributes related to a computer such as the browser version, screen resolution, IP address, font library, and time zone are collected to form a digital fingerprint, a profile unique to the user but in aggregated format.
+It provides websites with more unique information than cookies, meaning the data can be of a higher-quality.
+Fingerprinting is also useful for identifying botnets and suspicious activity to avoid fraud.

-This refers often to data collection from user accounts on popular platforms like Facebook, Google, Amazon, and so on.
+Native database refers to data collection from user-generated content and input, such as through user accounts on popular platforms like Facebook, Google, Amazon, and so on.
+This is a kind of first party data and is of high quality since it comes directly from the user.

 Surveys and phone calls